amnh-digital/hope-climate-ia/temperature-regions/README.md

 python scripts/process_baseline.py -in ../oversize-assets/gistemp1200_ERSSTv5_annual.nc -out ../oversize-assets/gistemp1200_ERSSTv5_annual_1901-2000_baseline.nc
 ```

 The above script uses reference files with the correct baseline generated from the [GISS Maps interface](https://data.giss.nasa.gov/gistemp/maps/)) to create new data with the correct baseline.
-Now, we can process the data for use in the interface:
+Now, we can process the data for use in the interface (replace **2018** with whatever the latest year you are processing):

 ```
 python scripts/process_data.py -in ../oversize-assets/gistemp1200_ERSSTv5_annual_1901-2000_baseline.nc -start 1880 -end 2018